sparcityeu/SparseBase/docs/index.rst

 and performs I/O operations on sparse data structures seamlessly and optimally to provide a backbone for algorithms that use these structures.

-It is designed with HPC usage at the forefront.
+It is designed with HPC (High Performance Computing) usage at the forefront.
 It is meant as a container of sparse objects such as tensors, graphs, multi-graphs, and hypergraphs.
 It mainly focuses on re-ordering, partitioning, and coarsening sparse objects.
 Also, it supports many different formats (representations) of sparse data and enables smooth conversion between formats.